-The Digital Projects Office, a part of the Electronic Resources and Information Technologies (ERIT) Department, is responsible for the digitiaztion of primary source materials and other hitorical and archival resources both within the library and for external keepers of unique historical material, including UNCG faculty and local cultural heritage organizations.
+The Digital Projects unit, a part of the Electronic Resources and Information Technologies (ERIT) Department, is responsible for the digitiaztion of primary source materials and other hitorical and archival resources both within the University Libraries and for external keepers of unique historical material, including UNCG faculty and local cultural heritage organizations.

 For a consultation, please email David Gwynn, Digital Projects Coordinator.
 More information on faculty digitization services offered by Digital Projects or by other departments on campus can be found here.

 Digital Collections Priority Areas